 At Life Ant, we strongly recommend to most families that they opt to buy life insurance coverage for both partners in a marriage.
-While the need for life insurance may not seem important, especially to the young and healthy, accidents and tragedies unfortunately do occur.
-In the event of death of a husband or wife, financial pressures can certainly add up for a family (even if the deceased was not working).
+While the need for life insurance may not seem important, especially to the young and healthy, accidents and tragedies, unfortunately, do occur.
+In the event of the death of a husband or wife, financial pressures can certainly add up for a family (even if the deceased was not working).
 This is why life insurance is crucial.

 Remember – life insurance is there to fill the need for protection.
 In the unfortunate event that your spouse was to disappear tomorrow, would you be protected from the financial burden than the loss of the sole income of the family produces?
 Unless you have a fortune sitting in your bank account, the answer is most likely “NO!”.
 This is why having life insurance is so important.
 While you will never be able to replace your spouse, life insurance will certainly help to replace his/her financial contribution.

 How Much Life Insurance Should You Purchase For Your Spouse?

 If you are looking to purchase life insurance for your non-working spouse, this kind of insurance is designed to cover the contingent cost of him/her not working in the future.
 As mentioned above, these costs may or may not include childcare, transportation, shopping, cooking, cleaning, etc. To get a rough idea of how much life insurance you should purchase for a non-working spouse, subtract the age of your youngest child from 18 and then multiply that number by your estimated contingent cost.

 If you are looking to purchase life insurance for a working spouse, the amount of coverage will obviously be much greater.
 This life insurance benefit would ideally be used to pay off debts such as student loans, car loans, and mortgages, and also cover living expenses for at least a few years after his/her passing.